 These coffee makers are available in different capacities, materials, and finishes, with either a gravity or pressure brewing method.
 You can opt for customization and refine your brewing skills, or go with a machine that’s nearly effortless to use.
 Read on for essential shopping considerations, and to learn why the following picks are among the best coffee percolator models available.

-- BEST OVERALL: Farberware Yosemite Stainless Steel Percolator 8 Cup
+- BEST OVERALL: Farberware Classic Yosemite Coffee Percolator

-- BEST ELECTRIC: Presto 12-Cup Stainless Steel Coffee Maker
+- EASIEST TO USE: Presto 12-Cup Stainless Steel Coffee Maker

-- BEST MOKA POT: Bialetti Moka Express Export Espresso Maker
+- BEST FOR ESPRESSO: Bialetti Moka Express Export Espresso Maker

 What to Consider When Choosing the Best Coffee Percolator